-Thomas is a Senior Associate in the Abuse team at Bolt Burdon Kemp having joined the firm in March 2018.
+Thomas is a Partner and Head of the Bullying and Harassment team at Bolt Burdon Kemp having joined the firm in March 2018.

 Thomas is extremely passionate about his work and committed to getting the best possible results for his clients.
 Thomas believes excellent client care is paramount, approaching every case with the sensitivity and the understanding required.
 Thomas is a strong litigator and fights to obtain the maximum damages for all of his clients as well as ensuring that they have the support needed throughout the entire litigation process.

-He is a dedicated member of both the Association of Child Abuse Lawyers and the Association of Personal Injury Lawyers.
+He is a dedicated member of the Association of Personal Injury Lawyers and the Employment Lawyers Association.

-As an expert, Thomas regularly appears in the media to offer his opinion on the developments in child abuse law, appearing on ITV News and in The Guardian, The Telegraph and Manchester Evening News.
+As an expert, Thomas regularly appears in the media to offer his opinion on the developments in the law surrounding bullying, harassment and abuse, appearing on the BBC, ITV and in The Guardian, The Telegraph and Daily Mail.
+Here are some examples:

 - Inquiry into groping allegations against former government whip Chris Pincher – i News